elee05/Tokenizer/README.md

 # Tokenizers

-Tokenizers are the first stage in the "LLM Pipeline."
+Currently learning more about the drivers of large language models- Tokenizers are the first stage in the "LLM Pipeline", so a good place to start.
 They convert text into "tokens" (a unit that can be processed by a transformer).
-Project faciliated by BU AI society.
+Worked on this project with BU AI society.
 Small scale tokenizer trained on Shakespear(feel free to download and try your own dataset) Capable of holding up to 800 unique tokens

 ## Prereqs